Rokiis1/roadmap/6.Module/test_managment.md

 1. **Risk Acceptance:** This is a risk response strategy where the risk is accepted without any further actions to reduce its impact or likelihood.
 This strategy is often used for low-priority risks, where the cost of mitigation would exceed the potential impact of the risk.

-    **Example:**
+    **Example 1:**

-    - If **minor software bug that does not affect the functionality or user experience** occurs, it could lead to **minor inconsistencies in the user interface**.
+    - If **minor software bug that does not affect the functionality or user experience**, it could lead to **minor inconsistencies in the user interface**.
 Given the low impact of this risk and the potentially high cost of fixing every minor bug, we could employ the **Risk Acceptance strategy** and accept this risk without taking further action to mitigate it.

 2. **Risk Mitigation:** This is a risk response strategy where actions are taken to reduce the likelihood of the risk occurring or to reduce its impact if it does occur.

-    **Example:**
+    **Example 1:**

-    - If **critical software component is complex and prone to errors** occurs, it could lead to **system instability or crashes**.
+    - If **critical software component is complex and prone to errors**, it could lead to **system instability or crashes**.
 In response to this risk, we could employ the Risk **Mitigation strategy** by simplifying the component, writing additional tests to catch potential errors, and implementing additional security measures to prevent unauthorized access.

 3. **Risk Transfer:** The risk is transfered to a third party.
 This could involve purchasing insurance, outsourcing a risky part of the project, or using contractual agreements to shift the risk to another party.

-    **Example:**
+   **Example 1:**

-    - If **the development of a complex and specialized software module** occurs, it could lead to **delays in the project and potential errors due to lack of expertise**.
+    - If **the development of a complex and specialized software module**, it could lead to **delays in the project and potential errors due to lack of expertise**.
 To manage this risk, we could use the **Risk Transfer strategy** by outsourcing the development of this module to a third-party vendor with proven expertise in this area.

 4. **Contingency Plan:** This is a backup plan that tells you what to do if something goes wrong.

-    **Example:**
+    **Example 1:**

-    - If **server outage** occurs, it could lead to **downtime and loss of user data**.
+    - If **server outage**, it could lead to **downtime and loss of user data**.
 A contingency plan for this risk could involve having a backup server ready to take over, and a data recovery plan in place to restore any lost data.
 This is an example of the **Contingency Plan strategy**.

 ### Risk Management Tools and Techniques